autonity/docs.autonity.org/content/docs/node-operators/connect/_index.md

 ## Example queries

-The following are examples of simple queries to help familiarise yourself with the `autcli` tool and the Autonity network.
+The following are examples of simple queries to help familiarise yourself with  `aut` and the Autonity network.

 ### Get the block number: